iliterobotics/frc1885-2013/readme.md

 - [robot](https://github.com/iliterobotics/frc1885-2013/tree/robot) - Contains code for our robot.
 This runs on an NI CompactRIO.
 - [vision](https://github.com/iliterobotics/frc1885-2013/tree/vision) - Contains video processing code used to track the saucer targets.
 We use a Kinect, which allows us to determine the distance from the robot to the target.
 At the moment, we are running the code on a PandaBoard.

+Note: Commit data was lost when converting the repos from svn to git, you can view the source code here: [https://code.google.com/p/frc1885-2013/](https://code.google.com/p/frc1885-2013/)